Impact of quantum entanglement induced by magnetic fields on primordial gravitational waves: Introduction

 The organization of the paper is as follows.
 In section 2, we introduce a model describing the situation where magnetic fields are persistently generated.
 Then, we review the graviton-photon conversion during inflation.
 In section 3, we solve the dynamics and calculate Bogoliubov coefficients describing the time evolution of the quantum state.
 We obtain four-mode squeezed state as a consequence of graviton to photon conversion.
 In section 4, we calculate entanglement entropy between gravitons and photons.
 We discuss the quantum state at present in the presence of the entanglement.
-In particular, we reveal the effects of quantum entanglement on the power spectrum of PGWs.